Today's Reading | Ephesians 5.21-33 |

 We will have a specially scheduled Mass on Monday April 8th at 9 a.m. to celebrate the Solemnity of the Annunciation of Our Lord.

-We will celebrate Mass on Monday at 9 a.m.
+We will celebrate Mass at 10 a.m.

 Sunday April 2nd we celebrate the Palm Sunday of the Lord’s Passion at regular Sunday Mass times.